Exclusive with Comedian and Game Show Host Frank Nicotero

 Everything has changed.
 There wasn’t social media or cellphones then.
 I’m glad the cellphone cameras didn’t exist then to record my antics!

 I am always happy to help people and try to give people advice.
 My advice has always been to be a student of the business.
 I studied standup of other comedians like athletes do game tape.
-Then, get on stage as much as possible. it doesn’t matter if there are five or 500 people in the audience.
+Then, get on stage as much as possible.
+It doesn’t matter if there are five or 500 people in the audience.
 Each time you do something it gets better and you find something that makes it a bit different and great.

 FacebooktwitterreddittumblrmailFacebooktwitterreddittumblrmail